- Park Ridge Strings is open to students age 6 and up; we welcome beginners, continuing or transfer students (from other teachers/programs)

-Park Ridge Strings offers a comprehensive and balanced curriculum based on the successful Traditional European method (influences: Suzuki, Galamian, Flesch, Rolland, Fischer, Mantel).
+- STRINGS: Park Ridge Strings offers a comprehensive and balanced curriculum based on the successful Traditional European method (influences: Suzuki, Galamian, Flesch, Rolland, Fischer, Mantel).
 The curriculum includes instrumental technique, graded repertoire, music theory and history, ear and rhythm training, sight-reading, ensemble playing and various performance and enrichment opportunities.

 - Instrument and bow parts; their basic care and maintenance

 - Correct posture and bow hold; relaxed and efficient use of the biomechanics